HL7/US-Core/input/pagecontent/general-requirements.md

 - **SHALL NOT** restrict search results ( i.e., apply 'hidden' filters) when a client includes status parameters in the query.
   - If a system doesn't support a specific status code value that is queried, it  **SHOULD** return an HTTP `200` status with a search bundle.
 The search bundle **SHOULD** contain resources matching the search criteria *and* an OperationOutcome warning the client which status code value is not supported.

-   - For example, in a query enumerating all the `AllergyIntolerance.verificationStatus` statuses to a system that supports concepts `unconfirmed`, `confirmed`, and `entered-in-error` but not the concept `refuted`, the search parameter is referring to an unsupported code since `refuted` is not known to the server.
+   - For example, in a query enumerating all the `AllergyIntolerance.verificationStatus` statuses to a system that supports concepts `unconfirmed`, `confirmed`, and `entered-in-error` but not the concept `refuted`, the search parameter refers to an unsupported code since `refuted` is not known to the server.

      {% include examplebutton_default.html example="missing-status" b_title = "Click Here to See a Rejected Search Due to Missing Status Example" %}